Azure-Samples/service-fabric-dotnet-data-aggregation/README.md

 - Versionless Update - The Application's parameters can be upgraded and rolled out without changing the version of the application type itself.
 No new application package or a version change is required, but the change will still roll out to the services upgrade domain by upgrade domain.

 To do this, right click on the HealthMetricsConfigParamUpgrade.ps1 script within the script folder and select "Execute as Script".
-I fyou want to roll back to the previous mode of score calculation, just edit the script to change the value of the ScoreCalculationMode parameter to "Mode1" and run the whole script again.
+If you want to roll back to the previous mode of score calculation, just edit the script to change the value of the ScoreCalculationMode parameter to "Mode1" and run the whole script again.

 ### Testing Automated Rollback
 - Integration with Health Monitoring - To test integration with Service Fabric's Health monitoring, run the following command while one of the upgrades is going on: